kazito1/japanese_hiragana_watch/README.md

 12. If you decided to enable the slideshow, log into your google account when asked for it.

+*NOTE*: If you are curious, this application generates a log file named `watch.log` in the same directory is launched.

 To exit use the `Esc` key or `Ctrl+C`